rhysd/YourFukurou/README.md

 When you specify boolean value, muted/blocked tweets are shown/dismissed in all timelines.
 When `true` is specified, they will be displayed.

-When you want to constrol muted/blocked tweets in each timeline, you can specify an object value as well as `notification` property.
+When you want to control muted/blocked tweets in each timeline, you can specify an object value as well as `notification` property.
 It can contain `home` and `mention` properties.
 Corresponding values of properties must be boolean type.
 For example, `"home": true` will dismiss muted/blocked tweets on home timeline.

 The default value is `{"home": true, "mention": false}`.